Code-Institute-Submissions/JoseParra28-runway-models-final-project_SepResub/README.md

 - As a user I want to become a model
 - As a user I want a wedsite that is easy to navigate through.
 - As a user I want to have access to the site from different devices.
+- As a user I want to interact with this wedsite, and submit a quiriy

 # Wireframe
 ## **The over all design of this wedsite is mean to be minimalistic yet appealing to the eyes, my goal was to create a site that is responsive and intuitive making it easy to navigate.**